Download the Program Chair Job Description

 For PTA activity plans, you should:

-• Refer to current Insurance and Loss Prevention Guide, mailed annually to unit presidents, for guidelines on approved activities.
+- Refer to the current Insurance Guide, mailed annually to unit presidents, for guidelines on approved activities.

 Questions? – Contact the California State PTA insurance broker